Growing Friendships: A Kids’ Guide to Making and Keeping Friends

 - Published: 2017

 This practical, research-based friendship guide has plenty of true-to-life examples presented through more than 200 lighthearted cartoons that make learning fun for kids.
-Growing Friendships is a toolkit for both girls and boys as they make sense of the social world around them.
+Growing Friendships is a toolkit for children as they make sense of the social world around them.
 By reading this highly illustrated book on their own or with a caring adult, children will learn strategies to help them build meaningful friendships and navigate the challenges that come up along the way.

 "Using cat and dog humor and cartoons of relevant examples, authors Kennedy-Moore and McLaughlin bring the complex process of friendships alive for young children.
 From blending in to speaking up to dealing with conflicts, this book is a fun way to tackle a complicated and serious subject."